ragibglv/Quizzy/README.md

 ## Enjoy Quizzy!
 We hope you have a great time playing and learning with Quizzy.
 Your feedback and contributions to improve this application are always welcome.

----

-*For more information or if you encounter any issues, please refer to my [issues page](link-to-your-issues-page) or contact me directly.*